exp111/DungeonPages/README.md

 - find better way to mark dungeons as completed as we also make useable items harder to see
 - use proper constructors instead of static funcs
 - add automatic phase switching
-- allow damage ignore/block effect (do dmg on phase end)
+- allow damage ignore/block effect
-- add status indicator ("you'll receive 1 damage")
+- update dmg status during

 ### Later:
 - more maps/characters